VIDEOTAPE DETERIORATION - VIDEO TAPE TO DIGITAL

 5. Digital tape is better, but it has an expected useful life of only 20 years if stored under ideal conditions.

-DVD’s are better because they are the next generation in media.
+DVDs are better because they are the next generation in media.
 It is expected that a DVD will maintain video quality for 100+ years (though we used to think that about video and audio tapes, too!).
 Your saved digital images on DVD will then be available for the next evolution in media for future saving.
+As of 2023, we now offer MP4 video files stored on a Solid State Hard Drive (SSD Drive).
+Now, you can watch your old home videos and movies on your big-screen TV.

 Q?
 How much video can be burned onto a DVD?
 We can burn up to 2 hours of video and audio to one DVD-R.